A must-stop on many iconic Namibian road trips, Swakopmund is a colonial porthole back into the country’s German history.

 08.00 – Breakfast

-Kick off your stay at The Delight with a champagne and oyster breakfast (which is included in your stay).
+Kick-off your stay at The Delight with a champagne and oyster breakfast (which is included in your stay).
 A Namibian speciality, these oysters are farmed right here in the Atlantic Ocean and thrive off all the nutrients that float in these cold currents.

 09.00 – Shop

 Walk in the direction of The Mole on Theo Ben Gurirab road.
-You’ll find various stores on the way, I love NamCraft and always come home to South Africa with a new piece of wooden jewellery or a beautifully beaded necklace.
+You’ll find various stores on the way, I love NamCraft and always come home to South Africa with a new piece of wooden jewellery or a beautiful beaded necklace.
 If you want real leather veldskoen, visit African Leather Creations (although you may need to drive for this one).
 They’ve got a great range, including low cut vellies, Kudu boots, Zebra vellies and Funky vellies too.

 10.30 – Coffee